angular/angular/aio/content/guide/i18n-common-locale-id.md

 <header>Unicode locale ID</header>

 *   A locale ID conforms to the [Unicode Common Locale Data Repository (CLDR) core specification][UnicodeCldrDevelopmentCoreSpecification].
-    For more information about locale IDs, see [Unicode Language and Locale Identifiers][UnicodeCldrDevelopmentCoreSpecificationHVgyyng33o798].
+    For more information about locale IDs, see [Unicode Language and Locale Identifiers][UnicodeCldrDevelopmentCoreSpecificationLocaleIDs].

 *   CLDR and Angular use [BCP 47 tags][RfcEditorInfoBcp47] as the base for the locale ID